misahub2023/Capsule-Vision-2024-Challenge/README.md

 Following checklist will be used to select the top three winning teams:
-- Best evaluation metrics (especially mean AUC) on testing dataset.
+- Best evaluation metrics (mean AUC and balanced accuracy) on testing dataset.
 - In case of ties:
   * Model uniqueness and reproducibility.